Let us begin by introducing the characters in this text.

 course of a single day, my focus shifts many times.”
 Although Bill’s parents

-hope he will marry and start a family soon, Bill sees no advantage to marriage.
+hope he will marry and start a family soon, Bill sees no advantage to that.

-“I can get everything I want online,” he contends - half-knowing this is actually a myth.
+“I can get everything I want online,” he contends - half-realizing this is actually a myth.

 A Russian software programmer and translator who is finishing